Heng Swee Keat

-Heng had previously served as Minister for Education between 2011 and 2015 and Minister for Finance between 2015 and 2021.
+Heng had previously served as Minister for Education between 2011 and 2015, as Minister for Finance between 2015 and 2021, and as Coordinating Minister for Economic Policies between 2020 and 2024.

 Prior to entering politics, Heng worked in the Singapore Police Force (SPF), Ministry of Education (MOE), Ministry of Trade and Industry (MTI), and Monetary Authority of Singapore (MAS).
 He was also the principal private secretary to Senior Minister Lee Kuan Yew between 1997 and 2001.

 He made his political debut in the 2011 general election as part of a five-member PAP team contesting in Tampines GRC and won with 57.22% of the vote.
-He then elected as a Member of Parliament (MP) representing the Tampines Central ward of Tampines GRC and managed to retain his parliamentary seat in the 2015 general election with 72.06% of the vote before switching to contest in East Coast GRC in the 2020 general election.
+He was then elected as a Member of Parliament (MP) representing the Tampines Central ward of Tampines GRC and managed to retain his parliamentary seat in the 2015 general election with 72.06% of the vote before switching to contest in East Coast GRC in the 2020 general election.

 Heng was poised to succeed Lee Hsien Loong as the fourth prime minister of Singapore following his appointment as Deputy Prime Minister of Singapore in May 2019 and First Assistant Secretary-General of the People's Action Party in November 2018.
-However, Heng subsequently withdrew himself from the nomination in April 2021.
+However, he withdrew himself from consideration in April 2021.

 Early life and education

+Not much is known about Heng's personal life, but it is rumoured that his father was Singaporean comedian Heng Kim Ching, professionally known as Wang Sa.

-Born in a Chinese Singaporean of Teochew descent family, Heng was educated at Raffles Institution before graduating from Christ College at the University of Cambridge in 1983 with a Bachelor of Arts with honours (later promoted to Master of Arts by seniority) degree in economics after being conferred an overseas scholarship from the Singapore Police Force (SPF) in 1980.
+Heng Swee Keat was educated at Raffles Institution before graduating from Christ's College at the University of Cambridge in 1983 with a Bachelor of Arts with honours (later promoted to Master of Arts by seniority) degree in economics after being conferred an overseas scholarship from the Singapore Police Force (SPF) in 1980.

-He returned to the Singapore Police Force (SPF) and served in various roles, including a five-year stint in the Criminal Investigation Department (CID), before leaving in 1997 with the rank of Assistant Commissioner.
+Heng returned to the Singapore Police Force (SPF) and served in various roles, including a five-year stint in the Criminal Investigation Department (CID), before leaving in 1997 with the rank of Assistant Commissioner.
 He also completed a nine-month Command and Staff Course conducted by the Singapore Armed Forces (SAF).

 He subsequently went on to complete a Master of Public Administration degree at Harvard University's John F. Kennedy School of Government in 1993.

 Civil Service career

-In 1997, Heng joined the Singapore Administrative Service and worked at the Ministry of Education before he was appointed as Principal Private Secretary to Senior Minister Lee Kuan Yew in 1997.
-In 2001, Heng became Permanent Secretary at the Ministry of Trade and Industry.
+Heng joined the Singapore Administrative Service in 1997 and worked at the Ministry of Education (MOE) before being appointed Principal Private Secretary to Senior Minister Lee Kuan Yew that same year.
+In 2001, Heng was appointed Permanent Secretary at the Ministry of Trade and Industry (MTI).

-From 1 June 2005 to 2 April 2011, he served as the managing director of the Monetary Authority of Singapore, and was named Asia-Pacific Central Bank Governor of the Year by The Banker in February 2011.
+From 1 June 2005 to 2 April 2011, he served as Managing Director of the Monetary Authority of Singapore (MAS), and was named Asia-Pacific Central Bank Governor of the Year by The Banker in February 2011.